tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 These 'ports' are present on what's called the cell membrane (the outer layer of the cell, much like the outer covering of an onion.
 Thinking about the outer covering of your mobile phone, that houses all the ports, is also an okay visualization) of the host.

-The Glycoproteins on the Viral Envelope of the Virus interact with these receptors and this is the part that decides whether the Virus will affect this particular host or not.
+The Glycoproteins on the Viral Envelope of the Virus interact with these receptors and this is the part that decides whether the Virus will affect this particular Host or not.

 In very much the same way, the host has to have the correct kind of 'ports' on it's surface for the virus to be able to 'fit in'.
 In jargon, this is called the 'host range' of the Virus.